 Answer: Under the rules of the State Bar of California, any lawyer can represent a client on any type of case as long as the lawyer knows enough about the area of law to be competent.
 An attorney is not required, however, to pass a test in an area of law to practice in that area.
 Hiring a certified criminal law specialist provides the peace of mind of knowing that your attorney has proven expertise and experience in criminal law.

 V. Does a Board Certified Criminal Law Specialist cost more?

 Answer: No. Although each case is different, Long Beach criminal attorney Matthew Kaestner attempts, in each case, to provide a competitive fee given the location and the complexity of the case.
-The law office of Matthew Kaestner is conveniently located at One World Trade Center, Suite 800, in Long Beach, CA. The office is only blocks from the Long Beach Courthouse.
-Mr. Kaestner does not charge for an initial consultation.
-At the initial consultation Mr. Kaestner will quote you an exact fee to handle your criminal law case.
+His office is conveniently located at One World Trade Center, Suite 400, in Long Beach, CA. The office is across the street from the Long Beach Courthouse.
+Contact Mr. Kaestner directly at 562-437-0200 and he will quote you an exact fee to handle your criminal law case.

 Questions regarding bail, visiting, and custody location are answered under "What to do when your loved one has been arrested/accused."